The Haiti Hope Project

 Haiti produces a unique variety of mango, the Francique, which is full of sweet and spicy flavor.
 This mango is popular in Haiti and commands a premium on the U.S. market, but production has not kept up with demand.
 Historical challenges facing the sector have included scattered production with just three to five trees per garden, low prices that discouraged farmers from planting additional trees, and an inconsistent and unreliable supply chain.
 The Haiti Hope Project was created to solve these challenges and unlock value and growth potential for the mango sector in Haiti.

 Launched in 2010, the partnership was helping to address the challenges that have until recently limited the Haitian mango industry’s potential.
-Haiti Hope aimed to double the mango income for 25,000 Haitian farmers through training on production and marketing, access to finance and access to markets.
+Haiti Hope aimed to increase the mango income for 25,000 Haitian farmers through training on production and marketing, access to finance and access to markets.
 In keeping with TechnoServe’s approach to promoting business solutions to poverty, the project taught farmers, traders and exporters how to earn more with their effort and current resources.

 Working with Haitian farmers, farmer groups, mango exporters and the Haitian Government, the project helped to build new businesses, accelerate existing ones and build relationships in the industry that benefit farmers.
 In addition to coordinating between stakeholders, Haiti Hope delivered direct, hands-on training on mango tree production and care, harvesting techniques, quality control, negotiation and marketing, credit and financial management, traceability and food safety.

 In addition, the Haiti Hope Project took a comprehensive approach to gender, ensuring not only equal participation by women and men, but also equitable benefits from project activities.
 Participation by gender was tracked for all services offered by the project, as were the benefits and adoption rates of new skills.

 Providing Skills Training: More than 25,100 farmers were trained on techniques for managing their trees to produce better quality fruit, as well as sales and negotiation skills.
 In addition, specialized training in harvesting, grafting, nursery production and business skills helped to fill skilled-labor gaps across the industry.